manhattan-blueprint/Manhattan-Server/schemas/api-schema-v1.md

 * No POST or URL parameters can be blank
 * All requests, aside from Authentication and item schema, must contain the access token as a header `Authorization: Bearer <token>`, where each token is a 64 character string
+* All errors will be a JSON the form `"error":"Example error"`

 # Item Schema